Photosynq/PhotosynQ-Documentation/docs/instruments/overview.md

 # Overview

 > Instrumentation should be affordable, reliable, and easy to use to enable as many people as possible to contribute to research.
-The instrument is developed to work with PhotosynQ to try to bridge this chasm between what is currently available and the for mentioned goals.
+The instruments developed to work with PhotosynQ try to bridge this chasm between what is currently available and the for mentioned goals.

 ## MultispeQ v2.0